Pandaqi/Pandaqi-Studio/pandaqi-studio/content/pyrrameds/_index.md

 ---
-type: "gamepage"
+type: "project"
-boardgame: true

 title: "Pyrrameds"
-headerTitle: "Build a pyramid of cards that delivers the right medicine to the right patients."
 blurb: "Build a pyramid of cards that delivers the right medicine to the right patients.
 Do it with everyone else, but finish before anyone else."
-blurbShort: "Build a pyramid of cards that delivers the right medicine to the right patients."
+# blurb: "Build a pyramid of cards that delivers the right medicine to the right patients."
 downloadLink: "https://drive.google.com/drive/folders/1qkIw5weWYltavQCp8GJ-TmiT63Pb9sci"

-color: "yellow"

 date: 2025-05-26

 difficulty: "kids-can-play"
-categories: ["boardgame", "card-game", "standard"]
+categories: ["board-game", "card-game", "standard"]
 genre: ["family"]
 tags: ["numbers", "patterns", "shared-map", "networks", "move-through-all"]
 themes: ["animals"]